 Presence champions the human experience in medicine.
 We believe that being present is integral to the art and the science of medicine and predicates the quality of medical care.
 The experience of suffering and the care of those who are suffering is the most poignant of human experiences; we believe both of these can be better addressed in society and in our health-care systems.
-The inadvertent, adverse effects created by the unintended intrusion of technology include missing obvious disease revealed by the body, patient and physician dissatisfaction, and unplanned loss of social rituals, all of which negatively impact outcomes.
+Adverse effects created by the unintended intrusion of technology include missing obvious disease revealed by the body, dissatisfaction among patients and physicians, and the unplanned loss of social rituals, all of which negatively impact health outcomes.

 In a world where we are hyper-linked by technology, we are increasingly separated by a lack of human connection.
 Even as technology is critical to quality and safety in the delivery of care, it inadvertently creates barriers between the patient and the health-care team.